Farming with a Coop Tractor (Part 1):

 Additionally, holding the secret meetings in the United States and, especially, in Cleveland, Ohio would bring the company into closer proximity with the Ohio Famous Cultivator Company located in Bellevue, Ohio.
 (A history of the Ohio Famous Cultivtor Company is contained in the article at this website called “Farming with a COOP Model E-3 Tractor in Illinois [Part II]: The Kewanee Company.”)
 Cockshutt had worked together with the Ohio Company previously in past, but would come to play a larger role with the Ohio Company in the future.

 One of these innovatiions was the “independent live power take off” which was fitted on the Model 30 as standard equipment.
 Thus, Cockshutt became the first tractor in the world to have an independent live power take-off.
-Although Cockshutt was first only by only a few months they were The power take-off (PTO) was a shaft that protruded from the rear of the transmissioin of the tractor just above the drawbar.
+Although Cockshutt was first by only a few months.
+Later, in 1947 the Oliver Farm Equipment Company introduced their new Model 88 the first of the “Fleetline” tractors which would also feature the independent power take-off. y were The power take-off (PTO) was a shaft that protruded from the rear of the transmissioin of the tractor just above the drawbar.
 The PTO was a method by which power implements like grain combines and hay balers could powered by while working in the field.
 The independent live power take-off is distinguished from the regular transmission PTO, because the independent PTO allowed the tractor operator to depress the clutch on the tractor which would stop the forward motion of the tractor but allowing the power take-off to keep running at normal speed.
 This allowed the tractor operator to avoid having the tractor and combine or hay baler push ahead by momentum into a clump in the windrow and clog the operation of the combine or baler.
 If the tractor operator happened to see a clump in the windrow in the field which he knew might plug the conbine or baler, he could easily stop the forward motion of the tractor and then slowly ease the tractor ahead through the clump a little at a time and avoid clogging the combine or baler.

 Additionally, the Model 30 tractor was also introduced with 4-speed transmission.
 However the transmission also had a high and low range.
 This meant that the tractor actually had an 8-speed transmission.
 Accordingly, the Cockshutt Model 30 had a range of speeds which ran from 1.65 mph., 2.4 mph., 2.75 mph., 3.3 mph., 4.0 mph., 5.5 mph., 6.5 mph., 12.0 mph.